Red carpets, runway shows and dress up with his mom are all it took for John Harris to fall in love with fashion.

 The report identified an insider group in the fashion industry, who were in control and decided what they wanted to show their audiences, and an outsider group often left to conform to the standards of the insiders.

 Allen applied for a position at Gucci, but never heard back.
 Nine months later, she applied again.
-This time, she heard back and made it to an interview, but Allen maintains that her manager took a chance on her because they happened to have a shared common experience of working for Nordstrom.
+This time, she heard back and made it to an interview which led to her getting the position, but Allen maintains that her manager took a chance on her because they happened to have a shared common experience of working for Nordstrom.

 Seeing as racism isn’t a new issue in the fashion industry, it’s puzzling to see how lead designers failed to come up with solid solutions prior to 2020.
 That’s what makes this year so different: Black people are waiting for actions that dismantle racism in hiring and advertising practices, rather than public statements acknowledging the issue.